opf/openproject/docs/development/data-flow/README.md

 - Telephone number for sending one-time passwords via SMS,
 - OATH secret code (e.g. for the 2FA app FreeOTP).

+> **Note:** Administrators can add so-called [custom fields](../system-admin-guide/custom-fields/) to their OpenProject installation which extend the data fields of a user.

 ### Using OpenProject

-Depending on the individual use the following personal data is processed:
+Depending on the individual use and permissions of the user the following personal data is processed:

 - Comments in work packages, meetings, wiki pages and project news
   - Change history